raccoondev85/kakao-maps-sdk/README.md

 ## KakaoMapsSdk

-kakao map (javascript) Typescript convert module.
+kakao map (javascript) Typescript converted (95%) module.
 It works on Angular 4 or Ionic 3 .

 (link: http://apis.map.daum.net/web/documentation/)

-samples and detail how-to will be updated soon.
+samples and detail of HOW-TOs will be updated soon.

 ## Install